vfig/newbridge/readme.txt

 NewDark distribution for more information on configuring font sizes and colours, and what kinds of subtitles are shown.

-Texts and subtitles in this mission are available in the following languages:
+Texts and subtitles in this mission are available in English, German, and Italian.

-    ...FIXME!

 The 'language' setting in INSTALL.CFG sets the languages used by the game.
 By default this is set to the language that your version of Thief uses.
 If you prefer to have text and subtitles in a different language where available, you must edit INSTALL.CFG, and add your preferred language at the start of the setting, followed by a '+'.